AaHaHaa/MMTools/README.md

 ## Capabilities:<br>
 1. It solves the pulse propagation with
-   - RK4IP if single mode
+   - RK4IP (Runge-Kutta under the interaction picture) if single mode.

+> Note:<br>
+I know that split-step algorithm is common, but I'd like to advocate people to abandon it and switch to RK4IP since RK4IP has a higher-order truncation error, which allows higher precision or larger step size (and faster simulation).

-   - MPA if multimode
+   - MPA (massively parallel algorithm) if multimode

+For the details of two algorithms, see `readme.pdf` and their reference papers.
 2. Support both scalar and polarized scenarios.
 Controlled with `sim.scalar=true/false`.
 3. Adaptive step-size control are implemented for both RK4IP and MPA.
 Only under limited scenarios is adaptive-step method turned off, such as considering ASE and using `saved_data` for fast oscillator convergence.
 User doesn't choose whether to use the adaptive-step method, which is controlled by this package.